866-295-4143, fbns@wayoflife.org

 “But of the times and the seasons, brethren, ye have no need that I write unto you.
 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape.
 But ye, brethren, are not in darkness, that that day should overtake you as a thief” (1 Thessalonians 5:1-4).

 Daniel 9:27 says he will make a seven-year covenant with the Jews but will break it at the halfway point.
-The Antichrist will doubtless propose a plan that will solve the Middle East crisis and allow the Muslims to live peaceably with the Jews.
-I believe that it is at this point that the Third Jewish Temple will be built.
-The peace plan will make headlines throughout the world and will be blazed across the Internet.
+The Antichrist will doubtless propose a plan that will solve the Middle East crisis in all of its complicated facets and allow the Muslims to live peaceably with one another and with the Jews.
+It is at this point that the Third Jewish Temple will be built.
+We see it being measured in Revelation 11:1-2 in the first three and a half years of the Antichrist’s reign.
+The peace plan will make headlines throughout the world and will be blazed across the internet.
 It will get 24/7 coverage on cable news networks.
 People the world over will rejoice, thinking that mankind is entering a millennium of glorious peace and prosperity.

 This program is exactly what the Jews are longing for today.
 They just want peace.

-The Jews are tired of fighting.
+Israel is tired of fighting.
 Most Israeli citizens, including women, must serve in the military.
 They serve three years active duty (two for women) and continue to serve in the reserves until age 45.
-Most Israelis know someone who has died or has been wounded in the fighting since 1948.
+Most Israelis know someone who has died or has been wounded in the fighting since 1947.
 Most of them know someone who died in the Holocaust.
-Our guide, a fairly conservative Jew who believed in the God of Israel, represents the yearning for peace.
-He spent many years in the military, and all his children are presently serving in active duty.

 Israel has a secular government that is “left leaning” and that has repeatedly shown its willingness to compromise over its own land and over the governance of the Temple Mount for the sake of peace.